 After receiving my graduate degree I traveled to Mexico, where I lived for two years to fulfill a Fulbright grant as an English Teaching Assistant.
 My experience in Mexico was amazing.
 I lived in the small city of Tulancingo in the state of Hidalgo.
 I taught English to university students at the Universidad Tecnológica de Tulancingo, and volunteered at a local high school to promote higher education to first generation, low‐income Mexican students.
 I had the opportunity to travel all around Mexico and fell more in love with the history, culture and beautiful people.

-Faculty Master, Marks Hall
+Faculty in Residence, Marks Hall

 Associate Professor, Sociology & Gender Studies